UWDDA/antora/README.md

 CONFIGURATION
 -------------

-* To convert a PDF to AsciiDoc, place a file in the root folder and name it "file.pdf" then run the conversion script.
+* To convert a PDF to AsciiDoc, place a file in the root folder and name it "file.pdf" then run the "conversion.sh" script.

+$./conversion.sh

 MAINTAINERS
 -----------